Saudi Aramco to buy Reliance stake, reports 12% earnings slide

 Aramco’s planned IPO is the centerpiece of Saudi Arabia’s economic transformation drive to attract foreign investment and diversify away from oil.

-Work on the IPO was halted in 2018 when Aramco shifted its attention to the acquisition of a 70% stake in petrochemicals maker Saudi Basic Industries Corp (2010.SE).
+Work on the IPO was halted in 2018 when Aramco shifted its attention to the acquisition of a 70% stake in petrochemicals maker Saudi Basic Industries Corp 2010.SE.

 The company said it had a crude output of 10 million barrels a day in the first six months of the year, little changed from a year earlier.